lehrblogger/lehrblogger.com-octopress/source/_posts/2009-08-01-an-infrastructural-insufficiency-of-the-internet.md

   - Wanderlist
   - ITP
   - ITP - thesis
-excerpt: "An overextended metaphor?"
+blurb: "An overextended metaphor?"
-show_excerpt: true
+show_blurb: true
 ---
 The Internet, when I first started using it, felt like a social desert.
 People had email, instant messaging, chat rooms, and discussion forums, but these channels for communication felt separate from everything else and more like alternatives to existing real-world channels.
 Communication was isolated from destinations for the consumption of content, from tools for the creation of content, and from platforms for the publishing of content.